Unpakt/user_reviews/README.md

 # UserReviews

-UserReviews is a simple wrapper for Yelp CitySearch and GoogleRatings API
+UserReviews is a simple Ruby wrapper for Yelp CitySearch and GoogleRatings API

 ## Installation